-5-2.7.2 Accessibility.
+5-2.7.1 Accessibility.

-Facility users are usually responsible for lamp replacements at and below 3 m (10 ft).
-Evaluate the lighting system design to confirm that users will be able to periodically replace the installed lamps.
+Facility users are usually responsible for light source replacements at and below 3 m (10 ft).
+Evaluate the lighting system design to confirm that users will be able to periodically replace the installed light sources.

-5-3 LAMPS.
+5-3 LIGHT SOURCES.